 The Synergo System is a computer-embedded intravesical irrigation system combined with an energy-delivering unit.
-The System includes an RF generator that delivers radio-frequency (heat) energy at 915 MHz, a drug circulating unit, and a microprocessor with application specific software.
+The System includes an RF generator that delivers radio-frequency (radiation) energy at 915 MHz, a drug circulating unit, and a microprocessor with application specific software.

 The user interface consists of a computer, monitor with touch screen, keyboard, and bar-code reader.
-Application specific software monitors and records treatment parameters during an actual session and provides a user interface that instantly alerts the user if parameters are "out-of-range".
+Application specific software monitors and records treatment parameters during an actual session and provides a user interface that instantly alerts the user if parameters are out-of-range.

 Tissue heating should be adjusted per patient and dynamically maintained during treatment while the tissue temperature is constantly measured and closely followed.

 Conduction is governed by the Boltzmann equation: Heat conduction is proportional to a constant K which cannot be changed: (for example: Kfat=0.2, Kmuscle=0.38, Ksilver=420)

 Since the bladder wall acts as a good thermal insulator, heat penetration from heated liquid is not efficient (conduction/convection heating).
 On the other hand, during microwave heating the energy is absorbed directly deep in the tissue to enable efficient homogeneous heating, real-time measurement and follow-up on the tissue temperature (as confirmed on 5 different locations in a Synergo treatment) and dynamic adjustment of the transmitted energy for each patient over time (e.g. when blood flow in tissue is increased due to heating).*

 Warm liquid does not allow any simple adjustments in order to tailor heating per patient over time (e.g. different patients have different blood circulation, different tissues, dynamic changes that occur over time such as vasodilation etc.)